Our most frequently asked questions.

 October and February–March are ideal months for photographers, offering dramatic light, snow-capped peaks, and higher chances of clear skies for aurora chasing.

 Yes, Lofoten is one of the best places in Norway to see the Northern Lights.
 The aurora season runs from late August to mid-April, with the strongest displays usually between September and March.
+Find out more about the best times to go and the Northern Lights Forecast here.

 Lofoten can be pricey compared to mainland Norway.
 Expect higher accommodation and food costs, but budget travelers can save by cooking in cabins and booking transport in advance.